LannySam/Capstone_Project/README.md

       ```excel
       =average(E:E)
       ```
-   - The highest trip duration was determing using the *Max function* Where (E:E) is the data range.
+   - The highest trip duration was determined using the *Max function* Where (E:E) is the data range.
      ```excel
      =max(E:E)
      ```